 The following foods are important to avoid while wearing braces so treatment is not prolonged and your oral hygiene stays flawless.

-- Tooth decay appears right after eating sticky candies, like caramel.
+Tooth decay appears right after eating sticky candies, like caramel.
 Besides, they might pull off the bands in the back of your mouth.

-- Popped off braces can occur while eating corn on the cob.
-If you love corn, have it cut off the cob first.
+Popped-off braces can occur while eating corn on the cob.
+If you love corn, have it cut off the cob first?
 Same thing with whole apples, carrots, bagels, and pizza.
-Eating them is not a problem, but don’t bite them with your front teeth, just cut them into small pieces.
+Eating them is not a problem, but don’t bite them with your front teeth; just cut them into small pieces.

-- Hard candies.
 These sugary treats fill your mouth with sugar causing tooth decay.
 Furthermore, biting down on them can break your brackets or bend the wires.

-- Even items like pens, pencils, and fingernails can damage braces or get stuck in between teeth.
-They’re not foods, but people often chew on inedible things while working or studying.
+Even pens, pencils, and fingernails can damage braces or get stuck between teeth.
+They’re not foods; people often chew on inedible things while working or studying.
 Those can also stain your teeth.
-You can schedule an appointment for teeth whitening in Calgary to keep your smile flawless.
+You can schedule an appointment for teeth whitening in NE Calgary to keep your smile flawless.

-However you will want to wait until your braces have been removed.
-This means you should avoid any type of hard, sticky and sugary foods and beverages even if they aren’t on the list.
-This way you can take better care of your dental hardware and oral health.
-At least during the length of the treatment.
+However, you will want to wait until your braces have been removed.
+This means you should avoid hard, sticky and sugary foods and beverages even if they aren’t on the list.
+This way, you can better care of your dental hardware and oral health, at least during the length of the treatment.

 To maintain healthy teeth and gums, try to rinse your mouth out after everything you eat.
-This will wash away any damaging sugars, or small bits of food until you can properly brush and floss.
+This will wash away any damaging sugars or small bits of food until you can properly brush and floss.